-Fast forward to today, and the Taliban now controls Afghanistan after toppling the U.S backed government earlier this month (August 2021).
+Fast forward to today and the Taliban controls Afghanistan after toppling the U.S backed government in August 2021.
 The Taliban walked into Kabul on August 15, 2021 after using coercion to win a number of negotiated surrenders against government forces, many of whom hadn’t been paid in six to nine months.
 The Taliban’s military blitz shocked the globe following the Biden administration’s withdrawal from Afghanistan in May 2021.

 Biden has defended himself against criticism that the withdrawal was executed poorly.
-The chaos was best epitomized by a viral video of a U.S aircraft taking off amid a sea of Afghan civilians that were pleading to get out of the country.
-Some young men died from clinging onto the aircraft as it ascended.
+The chaos was captured by a viral video of a U.S aircraft taking off amid a sea of Afghan civilians.
+They were struggling to get out of the country, and some young men died clinging onto the aircraft as it ascended.

 Still, Biden blames the fall of Kabul on the collapse of the Afghan military.
 He also blames former U.S President Donald Trump for inking a deal with the Taliban that obligated the U.S to pull out by May 1.
 That deal was sealed in Doha by U.S envoy Zalmay Khalilzad and Taliban deputy leader Mullah Abdul Ghani Baradar on February 29, 2020.

-The U.S only had one main condition for peace: it didn’t want the Taliban to harbor terrorist groups like Al-Qaeda or IS which threaten western lives and interests.
+The U.S only had one main condition for peace: it didn’t want the Taliban to harbor terrorist groups like Al-Qaeda or IS which threaten Western lives and interests.
 Despite the breakthrough, peace talks took place behind a backdrop of increasing Taliban violence.
-At the time, it appeared that the group sought to improve its leverage in negotiations by making gains on the battlefield.
-In retrospect, the Taliban knew that it could topple the Afghan government because of how badly the U.S wanted to leave its longest war behind.
+Back then, it appeared that the group sought to improve its leverage in negotiations by making gains on the battlefield.
+In retrospect, the Taliban knew it could topple the Afghan government because of how badly the U.S wanted to end its longest war.